We’ve come to realize that many of our readers have questions about PCOS. What is PCOS? What causes it? What are its symptoms? Can you heal it?

 Before you tailspin and lose your cool, let’s get one thing straight.
 PCOS doesn’t automatically lead to cancer, but untreated PCOS can put women at an increased likelihood of endometrial cancer.3

-The average woman has a chance of about 15 out of 100,000 of getting this kind of cancer, but women with PCOS have a much higher chance of about 226 out of 100,000.5
+The average woman has a chance of about 15 in 100,000 of getting this kind of cancer, but women with PCOS have a much higher chance of about 226 in 100,000.5

 Before you freak out though, let’s do the math.
 This translates to a risk of 0.015% for the average woman and 0.226% for a woman with PCOS in any given year of her life.5